odonnellryan/OrgChart/readme.md

 ### Things I'd love to do (if I had time) in order of priority:

 1) Testing!
-Commiting some time to learn a testing framework would be really cool.

-2) Transactions for DB (would help us support a lot of things, such as undo)

-3) Additional ways to structure the Org chart.
-I'd like to be able to see what it'd look like if we structured purely on the direct report/manager roles, for example.

-4) Additional employee information.
-You probably want to know more about them!
-  Phone numbers, emails, etc.
+2) Finish features.
+Unfortunately, I did not have enough time to complete all feature requests.

-5) Proper frontend.
+3) Proper frontend.
 I'd love to spend some time making an Angular app.

-6) Way to make the whole app a true module, to be easily integrated with another app.
+4) Way to make the whole app a true module, to be easily integrated with another app.
    I think this has great potential for gradual signup!

-7) Form validation similar to WTForms (Flask/Python) to properly display validation errors.
+5) Form validation similar to WTForms (Flask/Python) to properly display validation errors.

-8) Caching.
-We do a decent amount of DB queries.
+6) Caching.